 Awards for 10 and 20 years of service are ready-to-frame certificates.
 Awards for 25 and 30 years are plaques.
 Awards for 35 years or more vary by year and include paperweights and other desktop display pieces.
 Recipients receiving awards for 25 years and higher can choose either a physical award or making a donation to ICMA's Future of Professional Management fund.

-See which of your colleagues received a Service Award in 2017!
+See which of your colleagues may be eligible for a Service Award in 2018!